PradumnUpadhyay/TorrGrab/README.md

 ```
 # INFO

-Thanks To <a href="https://github.com/PradumnUpadhyay"> Pradumn </a> For Helping me out ...
+Thanks To <a href="https://github.com/TheSpeedX"> SpeedX </a> For Helping me out ...

 Current module checks: